tidy-finance/website/docs/21_WRDS.md

                            in_schema("crsp", "ccmxpf_linktable"))
 ```

 The linking table contains links between CRSP and Compustat identifiers from various approaches.
-However, we need to make sure that we keep only relevant and correct links, again following the description outlined in BEM.
-Note also that currently active links have no end date, so we just enter the current date via `Sys.Date()`.
+However, we need to make sure that we keep only relevant and correct links, again following the description outlined in @BaliEngleMurray2016.
+Note also that currently active links have no end date, so we just enter the current date via `today()`.

 ```r